 Certain conditions that can increase the risk of developing type 2 diabetes include:

+The risk of type 2 diabetes rises quickly after 45 years of age and again after 65.
 If you are aged 45 or older, the American Diabetes Association (ADA) recommends screening.
 Regardless of age, though, if you are overweight and have other risk factors, then you should be screened for diabetes.
 Overweight children who are aged 10 or older should be screened, as well.

 In the United States, people of the following ethnic groups are at greater risk of type 2 diabetes: